dewaka/dewaka.github.io/_posts/2020-10-02-fountain-pens.md

 <!--   Rollerball](https://amzn.to/3n4Jo9X) which supposedly gets close to fountain -->
 <!--   pen writing experience, but I haven't had a chance to use them, yet. -->

-Since I liked these inks so much and given that I only learnt about them only recently, I thought of writing a short blog post on how they look on paper and other fountain pen related things I tend to use or have used in the past.
+Since I liked these inks so much and given that I learnt about them only recently, I thought of writing a short blog post on how they look on paper and other fountain pen related things I tend to use or have used in the past.

 ## Paper

-Following are popular among fountain pen users, and I have also used them in the past,
+Fountain pens demands a certain qualities from paper to have a good writing experience.
+When it comes to paper, getting high quality gsm paper is probably a safe start even if we ignore many other factors which influence the writing quality with fountain pens.
+Following are some of the popular notebooks among fountain pen users which I have also used in the past,
 - [LEUCHTTURM1917 Dotted Notebooks](https://amzn.to/340mA2F) - these notebooks
   are excellent for fountain pen writing as they do not bleed through even when writing with the wettest fountain pens and ink combinations.
+These notebooks comes with dotted paper as well, which are quite nice for writing with fountain pens since it give more flexiliby to control your letter sizes to fit your fancy and style.
 - [Moleskine Classic Ruled Paper Notebook](https://amzn.to/36c6zJu) - At least
   from my experience they were not as good as the Leuchtturm notebooks when it comes to properties such as bleedthrough.